Fire Alarm testing Prices from £100!

 - Fire Alarm Sounders.

 A Grade fire alarm systems are usually found in commercial settings, but are also seen in homes.
 Mainly HMO’s or house of multiple occupancy.

 D Grade Fire Alarm Type System:

 D grade fire alarms are now in regulation to get it done.
-It is the most common in domestic type properties, they are always installed in new builds as it is now regulation to have this done.
-They are installed by interlinking each smoke and heat alarm together via the mains.
-This is then backed up with battery power to ensure constant supply.
+It is the most common in domestic type properties and is always installed in new buildings.
+To install them, smoke and heat alarms are interlinked together via the mains.
+It is backed up by battery power for constant power supply.

 - Alarm panel is in normal operation.